 SNESGSS also suggests tuning the samples to B +21 cents.
 I did not.
 I left all my samples at C. They are not in tune with the samples provided with SNESGSS, which I did not use.
 I think those are tuned to B +21.

 Hit the WAV button near the middle of the screen to load your samples.
 Setting the envelopes similar to this seems good (15, 1, 7, 16) You can press the 2x or 4x buttons if you run out of room for files, to downsample by half.
 You can set a Loop, and adjust the numbers in “from” and “to”… which I find incredibly difficult to use.
+Update – BRR samples need to be a multiple of 16, and the loop point needs to be a multiple of 16.
+SNESGSS doesn’t tell you that… you will probably have to use a calculator and type exact numbers in.

 I wouldn’t mess with the volume or EQ settings.
 That is something you should have done in Audacity while editing.
 Just keep in mind that the SNES tends to weaken the upper range and make bright sounds feel dull.
 You might have to do a treble boost for the lead instruments.